openfaas/media/README.md

 This repository contains our presskit for official logos and media.

-You can also use the OpenFaaS logos to create your own SWAG / Stickers but should distribute them free of charge.
+You can also use the OpenFaaS &reg; logos to create your own SWAG / Stickers but should distribute them free of charge.

 If you are planning an event or meet-up then you can order stickers from the manufacturer (below) in bulk for a discount.